- Limited Edition Box Sets

 Limited Edition: 20,000 copies

-Yet, despite reissue after reissue, and numerous greatest hits compilations, one entire treasure trove of his musical output has remained almost completely forgotten, until now.
+Yet, despite reissue after reissue, and numerous greatest hits compilations and collections, one entire treasure trove of his musical output has remained almost completely forgotten, until now.
 The Bing Crosby CBS Radio Recordings 1954-56 presents, for the first time complete, 160 masters recorded with Buddy Cole for Bing's daily CBS radio show from 1954 to 1956.
-Aside from 16 tracks that found their way onto LP, the vast majority of the tracks have been locked in Crosby's vault for more than 50 years.
+Aside from 16 tracks that found their way onto LP, the vast majority of the jazz tracks have been locked in Crosby's vault for more than 50 years, making this one of the collections fans don't want to miss.

 An added bonus is that, relieved of the need to create music that could lead to identifiable hit records, Bing could select any song he chose to sing.
 After all, it was "just for the radio."
 The result is that the collection is a virtual catalog of the Great American Songbook, featuring numbers from Broadway, film, Tin Pan Alley, the blues, and well-known jazz standards.